 November 15, 2001 -- Brian Boucher and Roman Cechmanek combined (24 saves) to shutout the Capitals 5-0 in Philadelphia.
 Jiri Dopita (1-1-2) had his first NHL goal and Keith Primeau (1-2-3) had three points.
 The Flyers led 3-0 less than four minutes in the game, scoring an even-strength, goal, a shorty and a PPG.
+Chris McAllister and Stephen Peat hooked up in a spirited fight won easily by McAllister.
 Boucher suffered a left hamstring injury and didn't return until December 13.
 Chris Therien was diagnosed with a concussion after a collision with Trent Whitfield which resulted in the Flyer hitting his face along the boards; he missed the next five games.
-Chris McAllister and Stephen Peat hooked up in a spirited fight.

 December 26, 2001 -- Roman Cechmanek made 22 saves and Ruslan Fedotenko scored twice in the Flyers' 4-1 road win.
-Dan McGillis and Simon Gagne had two points each.
+Dan McGillis and Simon Gagne added two points each.
 The Flyers out-scored the Caps 18-4 in the four-game season series sweep.
 Stephen Peat tallied with under five minutes to go in the game giving the Caps their first goal against the Flyers in over 183 minutes of play.
-Donald Brashear and Peat fought for the first time (of four) in their careers ( http://www.youtube.com/watch?v=vK75pSQx-Nc ).
+Donald Brashear and Peat fought for the first time (of four) in their careers.

 March 19, 2002 -- Adam Oates was traded to Philadelphia by Washington for Maxime Ouellet and Philadelphia's 1st (later traded to Dallas - Dallas selected Martin Vagner), 2nd (Maxime Daigneault) and 3rd (Derek Krestanovich) round choices in the 2002 Entry Draft.
 At the time of the trade, Oates led the NHL in assists and the Flyers suffered two key injuries in their previous game when centers Jeremy Roenick (hyperextended right knee) and Keith Primeau (ribs) went down against Tampa Bay.